pariterre/neurobiomech_software/backend/README.md

 #### GET_LAST_TRIAL_DATA

-The GET_LAST_TRIAL_DATA command expects the server to respond with the last trial data.
-The format of the json string is as follows:
+The GET_LAST_TRIAL_DATA command expects the server to respond with the last recorded trial data.
+The data part (7th part of the message, see `Server message packets`) format of the json string is as follows:

 ```json
 {